 To get a nicotine prescription from a doctor, you will need to present some form of identification (such as your driver’s license) to prove you are over 18.

-It’s unfortunate that the authorities still fail to recognise the benefits of vaping and have added an extra step and expense for Australians who wish to quit smoking.
+Unfortunately, the authorities still fail to recognise the benefits of vaping and have added an extra step and expense for Australians who wish to quit smoking.
 But It goes with saying we highly recommend getting your prescription in place to stay on the right side of the law.

 If you would like to learn more about nicotine and Australia’s new legislation, check out the following resources: